 However, at least one study has shown that cereal does not make a difference in babies’ ability to sleep through the night.
 Additionally, there are potential long-term disadvantages that may outweigh any short-term change in sleeping habits that may come from giving cereal in a bottle to your infant.
 So before you cut a larger hole in the baby’s bottle nipple, consider the following:

 There are some situations for which a pediatrician may recommend giving cereal in a bottle – specifically, for extreme cases of acid reflux.
-But in general if you have an otherwise healthy baby, there is no convincing reason to add rice cereal to the bottle, and in some cases it may even be harmful to your baby.
-So save the rice cereal for when you and your baby can enjoy his first feeding – in a highchair, with a spoon.
+In general, however, if you have an otherwise healthy baby, there is no convincing reason to add rice cereal to the bottle, and in some cases it may even be harmful to your baby.
+So save the rice cereal for when you and your baby can enjoy his first feeding in a highchair with a spoon.